Haixing-Hu/Haixing-Hu.github.io/_posts/computer/2011-07-17-disable-spotlight-indexing-on-os-x-lion-or-mountain-lion.md

 Again, in a terminal window type the following:

-	1sudo mdutil -a -i on
+	sudo mdutil -a -i on

 **NB:** You will be prompted to enter your admin password.